Lord Huron: Long Lost (2021–2024)

 In December 2020, the band announced a collection of live-streamed shows entitled Alive from Whispering Pines.
 The first episode aired on January 7, 2021, and featured a clip of previously unreleased material.
 On February 19, 2021, a day after the second episode of Alive from Whispering Pines, the band released a new single, "Not Dead Yet".

 On March 18, 2021, the third episode of Alive from Whispering Pines concluded with the supposed title of their upcoming fourth studio album, Long Lost, as well as an expected release date of May 21, 2021.
 This was confirmed when the album became available for pre-order on iTunes, Amazon, and other music vendors.
 On March 19, 2021, the "Mine Forever" single was released, which had been previewed in the second episode of Alive from Whispering Pines.
 On April 30, 2021, another single from Long Lost was released, "I Lied", featuring American singer-songwriter August Ponthier.

 The album was released on the band's Whispering Pines label on May 21, 2021 to "universal acclaim".
 In 2022, the band toured Canada with Leith Ross.
 The band has opened for Kacey Musgraves on her Deeper Well World Tour in the US and Canada.

 The Cosmic Selector Vol. 1 (2025–present)

 In January 2025, Lord Huron released the single "Who Laughs Last", featuring spoken word verses from actress Kristen Stewart.
-This was followed by the release of three more singles, “Nothing I Need” in March, “Looking Back” in May, and “Bag of Bones” in June.
+This was followed by the release of three more singles: “Nothing I Need” in March, “Looking Back” in May, and “Bag of Bones” in June.
 This culminated in the release of their fifth album, The Cosmic Selector Vol. 1, on July 18th, 2025.
+The band performed "Bag of Bones" on Jimmy Kimmel Live on November 20, 2025.

+Schneider said in a 2025 interview with Americana UK that aging was a major inspiration for the album.
+"I’m getting to that age where I’m starting to think about my life and realising [sic], I don’t have unlimited time [...] as you get older, you just realise that there’s certain doors that close over the course of a life that can never be opened again.
+And that’s kind of what the record’s about – choosing your path, your fate, and how it’s never quite what you imagined."

+In the same interview, Schneider said that a Cosmic Selector Vol. 2 is a possibility but not currently in progress.